The Night Montevideo Teaches You How to Listen to Tango

 The old town empties out around 6PM.
 Government workers head home.
 The art deco facades along Sarandi Street shift from office-busy to evening-quiet.
-The Plaza Independencia — dominated by the Artigas Mausoleum and the Solis Theatre — takes on a different quality when the afternoon light fades.
+The Plaza Independencia — dominated by the Artigas Mausoleum and the Solis Theatre — takes on a different quality once the afternoon light fades.

-The doorway led to Fun Fun Bar.
+The doorway leads to Fun Fun Bar.

 The Oldest Bar in Montevideo

 The room is small.
 Maybe forty seats.
 Wooden tables, dim lighting, walls covered in framed photographs from a century of performances.
-A bar along one side, a small stage along the other.
+A bar runs along one side, a small stage along the other.
 The ceiling is tin.
 The floor has seen better decades.

-And then the musicians started.
+And then the musicians start.

 The Music Hits Differently Here